Category

 Stack 4: Film Analysis Essayist.
 Milanote (visual research) + Storyflow (script outline + research) + DaVinci Resolve (edit).
 Total: $0-$18/mo.

 The best tools for video essay creators in 2026 are the ones that serve the layer where most of the work actually happens.
-Storyflow is the strongest research and narrative tool.
-NotebookLM is the strongest source-grounded research tool.
-DaVinci Resolve is the strongest free editor.
-Descript compresses script-to-edit for talking-head creators.
-Otter.ai handles interview transcription.
+Storyflow owns research and narrative, DaVinci Resolve is the strongest free editor, and NotebookLM, Descript, and Otter.ai round out source grounding, transcript-driven editing, and interview transcription.

 Video essays are not edited into existence.
 They are researched into structure, narrated into clarity, edited into pace.
 Pick tools by which Triangle layer they serve.